 Chambers USA: America’s Leading Lawyers for Business recognizes 8 Smith Pachter McWhorter PLC lawyers and lists practice area groups as leaders in their field in its 2018 edition.

 SPM is pleased to announce that experienced white collar defense and government investigations attorney Cormac T. Connor has joined the firm as a partner.

 The Civilian Board of Contract Appeals' recent decision in Mayberry Enterprises, LLC is a reminder that separate claims under the certification threshold may be presented to the government together in a single document without aggregating the claims and requiring certification.

 SPM's Erica J. Geibel wins the ABA Forum on Construction Law Trial Academy Writing Competition and SPM's Todd M. Garland selected as a finalist.

 The National Institute of Standards and Technology (“NIST”) released a new version of the Framework for Improving Critical Infrastructure Cybersecurity with important updates.

 SPM's Iris Bennett will speak at a DC Bar panel on World Bank sanctions, monitoring, and compliance mentoring on May 9, 2018.

-SPM attorneys will teach a course at the DC Bar that addresses the procedural and substantive rules and practices governing bid protests.
+Jonathan D. Shaffer and Todd M. Garland will teach a course at the DC Bar entitled, "Government Contracts Basics: Bid Protests" on May 16, 2018, that addresses the procedural and substantive rules and practices governing bid protests.

 SPM's Richard C. Johnson and Ashley N. Barbera Amen discuss the Federal Circuit's recent decision in Securiforce in the March 13, 2018 Bloomberg BNA Federal Contracts Report.